Ken Hashimoto

-Ken Hashimoto (橋本 健) was a Japanese professor of dermatology resident in the United States, who pioneered research in skin disease using electron microscopy and histochemistry.
+Ken Hashimoto (橋本 健) was a Japanese professor of dermatology who worked in the United States.
+He pioneered research on skin disease using electron microscopy and histochemistry.

-He was born and brought up in Niigata City, Japan, where his father was professor and dean of the Niigata University School of Medicine.
+Hashimoto was born and brought up in Niigata City, Japan, where his father was professor and dean of the Niigata University School of Medicine.
 After graduating in medicine, he moved to the United States in 1956, and completed his training in dermatology at the University of Maryland and Massachusetts General Hospital.

 He is best remembered for his skill in using the electron microscope and histochemistry to determine the pathogenesis of Anderson-Fabry's Disease.
 His name is connected with two rare skin conditions, congenital self-healing reticulohistiocytosis and the blistering transient bullous dermolysis of the newborn.

 In 1980, he was appointed to Wayne State University as professor.
 Many future dermatologists were trained by him and he wrote numerous articles, book chapters and books.

 Early life

 Hashimoto was born on 19 June 1931, and grew up in Niigata City, Japan.
 His father was professor and chair of dermatology, dean of the Niigata University School of Medicine, and president of the university, where Hashimoto also graduated in medicine.
 His brother also became a dermatologist.